 Consider the problem of torture.
-There are, for example, more international conventions and standards, more constitutional protections and national legislation against torture than against any other single human rights abuse.
-There is more monitoring of torture, not only by the infrastructures of treaty bodies, but by national and international nongovernmental organizations.
-Add to this capacity the creation of over 250 treatment centers for torture survivors around the world, each of which brings medical resources to bear on documenting torture in thousands of victims and elevates the forensic capacity to document torture.
-Torture is the most documented and denounced of all abuses.
+There are, for example, more international conventions and standards established, more constitutional protections, and national legislation against torture than any other single human rights abuse.
+There is more monitoring of torture, not only by the infrastructures of treaty bodies and national and international human rights non-governmental organizations.
+Add to this capacity the creation of over 250 treatment centers for torture survivors around the world, each of which brings medical resources to bear on documenting torture in thousands of victims, thereby elevating the forensic capacity to document torture far beyond any other issue.
+And the broad consensus, coupled with far surpassing documentation, mean that torture is the most denounced of all abuses.

-Yet when Amnesty International launched its third international campaign against torture in 2000, it concluded that torture was as widespread then as it was when the organization launched its first global campaign in 1974.
+Yet, when Amnesty International launched its third international campaign against torture in 2000, it concluded that torture was as widespread then as it was when the organization launched its first global campaign in 1974.

-In the past decade alone, we have witnessed human rights violations shocking in their scope - in Bosnia, Rwanda, Sierra Leone and the more than 150 countries that still perpetrate or allow torture.
+In the past decade alone, we have witnessed human rights violations shocking in their scope- in Bosnia, Rwanda, Sierra Leone, or any of the over 150 countries that still perpetrate or allow torture.
 I must state the obvious: something is not working.